jakubg1/OpenSMCE/README.md

 Sphere Matching game genre is niche and only a few good titles are released.
 In order to make the gameplay less boring and more challenging, the community decided to start modding games, most notably the first version of *Luxor*, along with *Luxor: Amun Rising*.

-However, the original engine, while it allows for some flexibility, is filled with bugs and hardcoded parts which can't be changed without decompiling the original executable, which is prohibited.
+However, the original engine, while it allows for some flexibility, is filled with bugs and hardcoded parts which can't be changed without decompiling the original executable, a time-consuming and arguably illegal process.
 There were also no attempts to rewrite and improve the original engine, in order for modders to have more control of what they can do.
 This is why *OpenSMCE* was created - a project that is attempting to rewrite the Luxor game (not reverse engineer!) along with making it much more flexible and open-source.

-The engine is still in development - but you can help!

 ## Launching
 If you have LÖVE2D installed, you can run the game by launching `start.bat`.
-Note that you may need to change the LÖVE executable path.
+Note that you may need to change the LÖVE executable path in that file first.

 ## Games
 The engine runs games and thus you need to have some installed.